California Sea Cucumber, Apostichopus californicus

 Diet: The California Sea Cucumber is a solitary, nocturnal animal, that emerge to scavenge on organic detritus and small organisms.
 They can also take up nutrients via the anus.

-Behavior: The California Sea Cucumber has the ability, when threatened, to expel its organs through its anus and can fairly quickly re-grow nearly all of their internal organs.
+Predators: The California Sea Cucumber are preyed upon by crabs, fish, humans, sea otters, and sea stars.
+As a defense mechanism the California Sea Cucumber has the ability, when threatened, to expel its organs through its anus to distract predators.
+They can re-grow nearly all of their internal organs fairly quickly.

-Life Cycle: The California Sea Cucumber reaches sexual maturity at four years old and separate sexes develop.
+Reproduction: California Sea Cucumbers reach sexual maturity at four years Reproduction involves separate sexes with external fertilization with each female releasing thousands of eggs.
+Metamorphose of larvae into a sea cucumber occurs in a couple of weeks.
 Younger sea cucumbers often appear more pale in color and are thinner.

-Synonyms: Holothuria californica, Parastichopus californicus, Stichopus californicus.
+Synonyms: Holothuria californica, Parastichopus californicus and Stichopus californicus.